History of the state of São Paulo: Old Republic and the "Coffee with Milk politics"

 In 1890 the era of political dissension was inaugurated within the PRP, with the opposition exerted by the Centro Republicano de Santos, which in an August 24, 1890 manifesto launched the candidacy of Américo Brasiliense de Almeida Melo.
-The faculty of law was agitated, while the main republican figures of São Paulo, such as Prudente de Morais, Manuel Ferraz de Campos Sales, Bernardino de Campos and Francisco Glicério de Cerqueira Leite, among others, were concerned about the authoritarianism of marshal Deodoro da Fonseca.
+The faculty of law was agitated, while the main republican figures of São Paulo, such as Prudente de Morais, Manuel Ferraz de Campos Sales, Bernardino de Campos and Francisco Glicério, among others, were concerned about the authoritarianism of marshal Deodoro da Fonseca.
 He removed Jorge Tibiriçá and delegated power to Américo Brasiliense in 1891, who Deodoro da Fonseca considered the only one capable of organizing São Paulo.

 Discontent worsened.
 Bitter polemics were fought between Campos Sales, through the newspaper Correio Paulistano, and Francisco Rangel Pestana, with the newspaper O Estado de S. Paulo as a mouthpiece.
 In this environment, on June 8, 1891, the Constituent Assembly was installed and, in July, Américo Brasiliense, already chosen president of the state, promulgated the first constitution in São Paulo.

 Spirits seemed to calm when Deodoro da Fonseca's blow brought the excitement back to life.
 The capital and the countryside lived in apprehension under the threat of subversion of public order, which was spreading throughout the country.
 To avoid civil war, Deodoro resigned and the vice president, Floriano Peixoto, took over the presidency of the republic, and then received political and financial support from São Paulo against the uprisings that were spreading across the nation.
 In return, São Paulo assumed the hegemony of the federation with the election of Prudente de Morais in 1894, which started the series of civilian presidents.